COMMENT: Uzbekistan’s constitutional reforms are for the people

 It is unsurprising therefore that any effort to update a national constitution gets greeted with some cynicism.
 Our effort in Uzbekistan is no exception.

 But we are doing something unusual.
 We have invited the citizens of Uzbekistan to help us write the amendments they want.
-On June 3, the Constitutional Commission began sending SMS texts to 30 million mobile phone subscribers, inviting them to make suggestions.
-They can do so on our website, our Telegram channel, by email or they can phone in to our call centre.
+On June 3, the Constitutional Commission began sending SMS texts to 30mn mobile phone subscribers, inviting them to make suggestions.
+They could do so on our website, our Telegram channel, by email or they could phone in to our call centre.

 Within days, thousands had responded.
 As of June 13, we had 19,678 proposals.
 Frankly, we and the experts and officials working with us are overwhelmed and excited.

 Some in our media, especially amongst our active community of bloggers, reacted predictably, with cynicism.
-There have been suggestions that the President wants to use the reforms to reset the electoral clock and run in the next election, despite a constitutional limit of two terms.
+There have been suggestions that the president wants to use the reforms to reset the electoral clock and run in the next election, despite a constitutional limit of two terms.
 In fact, I can confirm that we have received no suggestions that this is on his mind.

 Instead, the instructions we on the 47-member Constitutional Commission have received, from both the executive and legislative branches of government, have been to pay attention to our citizenry.